 LLMOps is an emerging field that focuses on managing the entire lifecycle of large language models, from data management and model development to deployment and ethics.
 Companies like Hugging Face, Humanloop, and NVIDIA are paving the way.

 Hugging Face's Transformers library has become the go-to open-source library for building and fine-tuning large language models for a variety of NLP tasks.
-Similarly, Humanloop's human-in-the-loop annotation platform helps organizations gather high-quality labeled data quickly and cost-effectively.
+Similarly, Humanloop's annotation platform helps organizations gather high-quality labeled data quickly and cost-effectively.

 In this article, we'll explore the key aspects of LLMOps, illustrating the importance of each component in driving LLM success.